Most Famous Logos with a Panda

 Logo Chengdu Research Base of Giant Panda

-The Chengdu Research Base of Giant Panda logo matches its name and purpose.
-After all, this organization is engaged in conserving rare animals and breeds them in captivity, creating favorable conditions for this.
-So the symbol of the non-profit research center is not just a panda but a mother with a baby.
-An adult is depicted with two large ovals – black and white (torso and head), two small ovals (eyes), and two circles (ears).
-She holds a cub, which consists of similar geometric shapes, but of a different size.
-The word “PANDA” is written at the bottom, for which the designers used a custom-designed jumping spiky font.
-Some strokes are shaped like bamboo sticks.
-For visual harmony, all letters are white, and their outlines are wide and black.
+The Chengdu Research Base of Giant Panda logo lives up to its name and purpose.
+After all, this organization is engaged in the preservation of rare animals and breeds them in captivity, creating favorable conditions for them.
+Therefore, the symbol of the non-profit research center is not just a panda but a mother with a cub.
+The adult is depicted with two large ovals (black and white) for the torso and head, two small ovals (eyes), and two circles (ears).
+In her hands, she holds a cube composed of the same geometric shapes but in different sizes.
+At the bottom is the word “PANDA,” set in a specially designed jumping, spiky font.
+Some of the strokes resemble bamboo sticks.
+For visual harmony, all the letters are white, and their outlines are wide and black.

 Cap Panda